 - Refusal of Food – A dog that has been dealing with untreated chronic anxiety for a prolonged time may begin to refuse food.
 They may also experience changes in their normal bodily function, such as diarrhea.

-- Aggression – An anxious dog may snap or even bite if they are in a fearful situation.
+- Aggression – An anxious dog may snap or even bite if they’re in a fearful situation.
 This is more likely when the cause of anxiety is a stranger or another dog.

-Types of Anxiety and How to Treat It
+Types of Anxiety and How to Handle It

 There are many different causes of anxiety, but the good news is that the condition is treatable in most cases.
 If it’s just some mild nervousness, you may be able to help your dog overcome it entirely – however, in severe cases, the best you can do is help manage your pup’s anxiety.

-What you may need to do to help your pup can differ depending on the type of anxiety – below are some of the most common causes of anxiety in dogs and how you can help them overcome it.
+What you may need to do to help your pup can differ depending on the type of anxiety.
+Below are some of the most common causes of anxiety in dogs, and tips on how you can help them overcome it.

 Remember, if you need extra help or your dog seems to be experiencing a particularly severe case of anxiety, work with your vet or a licensed canine behaviorist for the best results.